-All requests by Legislative Leadership employees to travel out of state to attend conferences, meetings or other activities must be approved in advance by both the legislative employee's Leader and the employee's presiding officer and are subject to budgetary constraints.
+All requests by Clerk or Secretary employees to travel out of state to attend conferences, meetings or other activities must be approved in advance by both the Clerk or the Secretary, as applicable, and the employee's presiding officer and are subject to budgetary constraints.
 Requests must be in writing, indicate the purpose of the travel, benefits to be gained and the travel dates, and should be made far enough in advance to take advantage of favorable air fares or other travel discounts.

 The Office of the Executive Director is authorized to arrange for legislative travel and related travel arrangements.
-Leadership offices should use these services for travel unless the employee's presiding officer authorizes alternative arrangements and so notifies the executive director's office.
+The offices of the Clerk of the House and the Secretary of the Senate may use these services for travel.
 The Office of the Executive Director, on behalf of legislative employees, is often able to take advantage of special rates and fares.
 Legislative employees are responsible for contacting the executive director's office as soon as travel has been approved to work out specific travel arrangements in order to take advantage of fares and schedules.
 Travel by air, train or bus must be at the most economical and practical rate.
 While reasonable efforts will be made to accommodate the legislative employee's preferred travel arrangements, the Office of the Executive Director reserves its right, in consultation with the presiding officers, to make appropriate, cost-effective arrangements.